robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 		// redirect the user back to verify page throw redirect(302, '/verify');
 	}
-	// 3. redirect all other cases to the app index page for now throw redirect(302, '/');
+	// 3. redirect all other cases to the app home page for now throw redirect(302, '/');
 };
 ```